HIVK03581U Interactive Mediation Spaces

 Information Science and Cultural Communication, the 2019 Curriculum

-Architecture, aesthetics and interaction design fundamentally influence how people interact, communicate, and collaborate in physical, digital, and hybrid mediation spaces.
-Information and culture are mediated in such spaces, which include urban spaces, libraries, museums, companies, web sites, social media, live action role-playing, and new types of pervasive, locative, virtual and augmented reality interfaces.
-A central part of the course will be workshops, where theories on affordances, interactivity, mediation, gaming, etc., are applied to different types of mediation spaces investigated by the students.
+Architecture, layout and interaction design fundamentally influence how people interact, communicate, and collaborate in physical, digital, and hybrid mediation spaces.
+Information and culture are mediated in such spaces, which include urban spaces, libraries, museums, companies, web sites, social media, and new types of pervasive, locative, virtual and augmented reality interfaces.
+A central part of the course will be workshops, where theories on affordances, interactivity, mediation, collaboration, etc., are applied to different types of mediation spaces investigated by the students.

 Examples of course contents: